ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.rst

 .. image:: images/overlay.png

-Even though your main ROS 2 environment was sourced in this terminal earlier, the overlay of your ``dev_ws`` environment takes precedence over the contents of the underlay.
+Even though your main ROS 2 environment was sourced in this terminal earlier, the overlay of your ``ros2_ws`` environment takes precedence over the contents of the underlay.

 To see that your underlay is still intact, open a brand new terminal and source only your ROS 2 installation.
 Run turtlesim again: